ST10092282/POE_PART1_PROG6221/README.md

 ## The Main Menu
 When you run the software, the first thing that will be displayed is the main menu.
 This menu will ask the user to choose between various options.

+## Choose to Add a Recipe
+To use the other options in the main menu, you first need to add a recipe.
+Choose option 1 to add a recipe.